arkm2310/The-Ultimate-Python-Course-by-Aryan/README.md

 ## Course Plan

-- I will complete **one chapter every day** instead of spending just one hour daily.
+- I will complete one chapter each day, progressing steadily through the course.
 - There are **9 chapters**, **2 projects**, and **2 mega projects** in total.
 - This structured approach will help me learn consistently and build real-world skills.